fiwippi/surf/README.md

 ```

 ## Notice
-This tool is meant to be used to download CC0 licenced content, we do not support nor recommend using it for illegal activities.
+This tool is meant to be used to download CC0 licenced content, it is not supported nor recommended using it for illegal activities.

 ## License
 `BSD-3-Clause`